ameseee/kwk-curriculum-site/web-app/projects/random-message-generator/index.md

 ## Iteration 2 - HTML & CSS

-- Now that you have wireframes, write out the HTML to make this come to like.
+- Now that you have wireframes, write out the HTML to make this come to life.
 - Apply styles, including media queries.

 ## Iteration 3 - DOM Manipulation